Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

 in order to determine what restrictions exist regarding the use of the model.

 .. note::
-  Model license information was introduced in **MLflow 2.10.0**.
+  Model license information was introduced in **QCFlow 2.10.0**.
 Previous versions do not include license information for models.

 Automatic Signature inference
 -----------------------------

 For pipelines that support ``pyfunc``, there are 3 means of attaching a model signature to the ``MLmodel`` file.

 * Provide a model signature explicitly via setting a valid ``ModelSignature`` to the ``signature`` attribute.
-This can be generated via the helper utility :py:func:`mlflow.transformers.generate_signature_output()`
+This can be generated via the helper utility :py:func:`qcflow.transformers.generate_signature_output()`

 * Provide an ``input_example``.
 The signature will be inferred and validated that it matches the appropriate input type.
 The output type will be validated by performing inference automatically (if the model is a ``pyfunc`` supported type).